vimc/orderly-web/README.md

         docker run --rm -p 8888:8888 -v {PATH_TO_ORDERLY}:/orderly vimc/orderly-web:master

 replacing `{PATH_TO_ORDERLY}` with an absolute path to an Orderly directory.

+The resulting app will only work if it has an `orderly.server` instance it can talk to, and if database migrations have been run.
+To run a standalone image that works without `orderly.server` (so no report running) and handles database migrations itself, run

+	docker pull vimc/orderly-web-standalone:master
+	docker run --rm -p 8888:8888 -v {PATH_TO_ORDERLY}:/orderly vimc/orderly-web-standalone:master

 ### User CLI
 See [/src/userCLI/README.md](/src/userCLI/README.md)